ashinga48/osrm-stack-mcp/README.md

 ### Preprocessing fails
 - Ensure the `berlin.pbf` file exists in the `../_data` directory
 - Check that you have enough disk space (preprocessing can generate files several times larger than the original OSM file)
+- Verify the volume was created: `make volume-ls` or `docker volume ls | grep osrm`

 ### Services won't start
-- Verify that preprocessing completed successfully and `.osrm.*` files exist in `../_data`
+- Verify that preprocessing completed successfully: `make volume-ls` should show the `osrm_osrm-data` volume
-- Check the logs: `docker-compose logs osrm-backend`
+- Check the logs: `make logs service=osrm-backend`
 - Ensure the ports specified in `.env` are not already in use
+- Verify the volume exists and contains data: `docker volume inspect osrm_osrm-data` (or `podman volume inspect osrm_osrm-data`)

 ### Frontend can't connect to backend
 - Verify both services are running: `docker-compose ps`